-One more thought.
-There can be more spontaneity possible with the use of hymnals.
-Video projectors must be programed in advance, and stanzas chosen.
-But if the pastor or worship leader wants to repeat a stanza sung earlier, or add another one, or feels led to call for a hymn that wasn’t planned for, he cannot do so as easily with a video system.
-Only hymn books provide this kind of flexibility.
+1) There can be more flexibility possible with the use of hymnals.
+Video projectors must be programmed in advance, and stanzas chosen.
+But if the pastor or service leader wants to repeat a stanza sung earlier, or add another one, or feels led to call for a hymn that wasn’t planned for, he cannot do so as easily with a video system.
+Only hymn books provide simply for these unplanned changes.

-4) Hymn books can be used when people are sitting around the room facing the centre – they don’t all need to be facing a screen.
+7) Hymn books can be used when people are sitting around a room facing the centre.
+They don’t all need to be facing a screen.

-5) If God speaks to you through a hymn, you might want to re-read the words after it has been sung.
+10) If God speaks to an individual through a hymn, he or she might want to re-read the words after it has been sung.
 This is easy with a hymn book, but a projected song disappears as soon as it has been sung.
-Sometimes, only one verse is visible at a time.
+And sometimes, only one verse is visible at a time.

-10) Operators of projection equipment must be recruited, trained and scheduled.
-There will inevitably be hitches with operator absences, equipment problems, and selecting songs on the computer.
+11) Operators of projection equipment must be recruited, trained and scheduled.
+There will inevitably be hitches with operator absences, equipment problems, and selecting the right songs on the computer.
 Such problems can usually be corrected on the spot, when hymn books are used.